 College level unopposed soccer training

 It’s the same difference from MLS [Major League Soccer] to EPL [English Premier League].
-MLS players are athletic, but the difference is the EPL or Spanish League players are much better at the fundamentals like 1st touch and passing.
+MLS players are athletic, but the difference is the EPL or La Liga [Spanish League] players are much better at the fundamentals like 1st touch and passing.